- Home

 However, due to an oddity within the Pay As You Earn (PAYE) system, anyone taking money flexibly out of their defined contribution pension is placed on an emergency tax code by HMRC when they make a withdrawal.
 This essentially means that you usually don’t receive any tax-free personal allowance, meaning you will pay too much income tax until you can be put on the correct tax code.

-Nearly £1.4 billion has now been reclaimed by people overtaxed on pension withdrawals since 2015, with tax repayments for the previous tax year (2023/24) amounting to over £198m, a record amount for any one tax year.
-Over 14,600 repayment claims were processed between October and December 2024 alone, amounting to £49,514,458.
-This equates to an average refund of £3,390 per person.
+More than £1.4 billion has now been reclaimed by people overtaxed on pension withdrawals since 2015.
+Over 15,000 repayment claims were processed between January and March 2025 alone, with an average refund of £2,881 per person.

 Here, we explain why the incorrect amount of tax is being charged on pension income, steps you can take to prevent this from happening, and how you go about claiming back any overpaid tax you’re owed.